 - Do you plan to mount some wall art, floating shelves, or a series of framed paintings?
 If the answer is yes, which specific wall or walls do you have in mind?

 - What walls should bounce light onto adjacent work surfaces?

 A lighting designer must analyse the surrounding spaces or environment for details as to what light sources, fittings and fixture is best to use.
 Additionally, the size of the room, the height of the walls, and the walls’ construction materials will determine the available mounting locations, which in turn will influence how the wall or walls can be lit.
 This applies, for example, to very high walls.

 Then the other issues such as watts per square foot or square metre, limits, maintenance, fixture, construction and installation costs must also be considered and addressed.

 The type of lighting we choose will always determine the way we see the colours of our internal walls because different colours react to different light wavelengths.

-A light blue wall illuminated with natural light may appear just right when you finished painting it during the day and look completely different at night when you turn the lights on.
+A light blue wall illuminated with natural light may appear just right when you finish painting it during the day, but look completely different at night when you turn the lights on.
 The soothing effect you got from the light blue may not end up looking so calming at night.
 This means that your lighting is not working well for your wall colour.